RedAngel121/NytePack/README.md

 - [Join The GameNytes Discord!](https://discord.gg/kkjwfuz)

 # WARNING:
+### This pack is not designed to work in a single player enviroment, community server will be designed around this pack
-### Single player worlds will break repeatedly as the pack is still under heavy development!
+### You are allowed but single player worlds will break repeatedly as the pack is still under heavy development!
 - If you still want to play it then expect your stuff to be reset/borked a lot
 - No, I'm not helping you if something breaks, I'm probably working that problem anyway
 - You can get the pack as a full and always up to date release [here](https://github.com/RedAngel121/NytePack/releases/download/NytePack/NytePack_Installer.zip)